 Economic Developments In Birmingham, Alabama

-- For one, the city harnesses diversity having different people living together in harmony and unity.
-Crime rates are minimal in the area meaning security over time is evidently improving.
+- For one, the city harnesses diversity by having different people living together in harmony and unity.
+Crime rates are minimal in the area meaning security over time is improving.

 - An interesting fact about Birmingham is that the rent percentage of housing is higher than the buying rate.
 What this means is that the rate at which natives buy houses is lower than the renting rate with a difference of 6%.

-- Buying rate is at 47% while renting rate is at 53%.
-This would be a good figure for anyone interested in investing in the area especially in building rentals and accommodation rooms.
+- The buying rate is at 47% while renting rate is at 53%.
+This would be a good figure for anyone interested in investing in the area, especially in building rentals and accommodation rooms.

-- The Real estate cost in this city is ranging from $50,000 to one $100,000 for the buyers and ranges from $500 to $1000 for renting.
+- The Real estate cost in this city is ranging from $50,000 to $100,000 for the buyers and ranges from $500 to $1000 for rent.
 This is one of the most affordable deals in the real estate market.

-- With the city being rated as a suburban city, it is moving in the right direction.
+- The city is rated as a suburban city that is moving in the right direction.
 There are great public schools in the city of Birmingham enhancing quality learning for students.

 - An investor who would come in to exploit the needy real estate market here would make great profits and also help out the residents when it comes to raising living standards.

-- As per Trulia, Birmingham market trends indicate an increase of $12,000 (7%) in median home sales over the past year.
-The average price per square foot for this same period rose to $115, up from $112.
+- As per Zillow, Birmingham market trends indicate an increase of 23.9% in typical home values over the past year.

-- Birmingham housing market remains among the most affordable markets in the nation, which looks good for homeowners, investors and renters alike.
+- Birmingham's housing market remains among the most affordable markets in the nation, which looks good for homeowners, investors, and renters alike.

 - Birmingham is a steady real estate market where investors can purchase Birmingham investment properties for $80,000 to $100,000.
-This make it a prominent place for new investors to get their feet wet and for anyone searching for a good investment that can create stable monthly rental income.
+This makes it a prominent place for new investors to get their feet wet and for anyone searching for a good investment that can create a stable monthly rental income.

 - Birmingham was ranked #1 in America's Most Affordable Cities by Forbes.